wednesdayayay/Scrawl/README.md

 you can also use a keyboard to interact with almost all of the scrawl parameters you can use MIDI, keyboard and a mouse all together

-I will be trying to use [] brakets to represent paramenter/variable names below they may be a little expanded in some cases like [backgroundcolor1] instead of [bcolor1].
-However in the MIDI/keyboard map I will be using the variable names as they appear in the code just for ease of finding.

 /// MIDI map
+the format is as follows
+- MIDI# [viariable name is code] description (MIDI # of other related parameter) | secondary function

-// top row of knobs on nano kontrol (left to right)
+// top row of knobs on nano kontrol (left to right) CCs
 - 16 [brush] changes the current brush (currently 6 available)
 - 17 [size] changes a size parameter of current brush
 - 18 [brushred]/[bgcolor1] colors current brush with Red | if [backColor] (35) is on colors [bcolor1]